jjteoh-thewebdev/r3f-solar-system/README.md

 An interactive 3D visualization of our solar system built with React Three Fiber (R3F) and Next.js.
 Explore planets, learn about their characteristics, and watch educational videos about each celestial body.
+Inspired by: [Eyes On The Solar System](https://eyes.nasa.gov/apps/solar-system/)

 ## ✨ Features